 Remember the axiom of the power set from the previous lecture?
-It states that if you start with any set, there exists a set consisting of all of the subsets of that set.
-For example, if the set you begin with is $S = \{0, 1, 2\}$ , then the following set, consisting of all its subsets, is also a set:
+It states that if you start with any set, there exists a set consisting of all of the subsets of that set, called the power set of the original set.
+For example, if the set you begin with is $S = \{0, 1, 2\}$, then the following set, consisting of all its subsets, is also a set: